 The idea that the only point of life is to work is disgusting and should be challenged regularly.

-If you don’t believe that hustle culture is real, just take a brief peek at money Twitter.
+If you don’t believe that hustle culture is real, just take a brief peek at any social media feed dedicated to money.
 There, you can find a constant barrage of how someone is better than you because they worked more.

-This gem is one of my favorites – anyone can be in the 1% in the US, and if you aren’t, it’s your own fault.
+One of my favorites claims that anyone can be in the 1% in the US, and if you aren’t, it’s your own fault.

 Not only does this tweet promote the idea that you can only be successful if you make huge sacrifices (the cornerstone of Hustle Culture), but it also ignores the millions of working poor who work hard and sacrifice but still can’t get ahead.